Send the link below via email or IMCopy

 To document evidence of your understanding of visual story-telling as practice for your upcoming project

-Post an Announcement in the new FILM JOURNALIST Classroom
+Post an Announcement in the new L3 Y2 Media Classroom

 Include an image or video to a film you would like analyse

-Identify and explain the connotations (cultural meanings/ associations) of the title of a film you would like to analyse for U26 LO1?
+Identify and explain the connotations (cultural meanings/ associations) of the title of this film that you would like to analyse for U26 LO1?

 Apply Levi-Strauss binary opposition theory...